Our methods

 The toys are arranged according to the five areas on low-shelves that are easily reached by the children.
 The children decide for themselves what material they want to use and how long they want to play with it.
 They can play in pairs or small groups as well.
 The teacher observes the children and if she thinks that the material they are playing with is too easy for them, she shows them how to use it in a different way or she recommends new toys to them.
 The teachers often change the toys on the shelves and regularly prepare new materials.

-education english–hungarian
+education montessori

 With such independent children, what is the role of the teacher?